alberreman/Distributed-Collaborative-Entity/High Level Proposal.md

 council, and that the DCE and smart city governance be kept as separate as possible.
 Money in this wallet would then be allocated according to member-wide Budget Box vote, on a one-person-one-vote[^7] basis.

-[^7]: Without identity solutions this can be a challenge, but we can either integrate an identity software, or we can create a task where the person must provide proof of identity to gain reputation (but where everyone is given the same amount of reputation for completing the task).

 I see no benefit of a reputation-weighted voting system for resident-members;
 attempting to incentivize people with more voting power has too many complicated